Privacy Policy

 For any marketing activities - explicit consent will be obtained by asking you to opt in on the New Patient Information and Consent sheet.
 We would like to send you the occasional newsletters/health information/update on clinic opening times etc. The program we use for distributing email newsletters is Peptalkr.
 If you later change your mind there is a link at the bottom of the newsletter to unsubscribe from this service or you can contact HOC at any time to remove your email from this list.

-When patients return after a break in treatment, of 2 years or more, we will recheck their preferences for appointment confirmation/reminders and for receiving newsletters.
+When patients return after a break in treatment, of 2 years or more, we will recheck their preferences for appointment conformation/reminders and for receiving newsletters.

 We do not communicate directly with patients under the age of 16, all communication will go through their parent/guardian.
 There is a separate Patient Information and Consent Form for under 16’s.